Skip to main content

 Some catalog items may have failed.
 Review diagnostics and restart after fixing dependencies.

-Confirm the MCP server is installed for the same gateway and that policy allows it in the current workspace.
+Confirm the MCP server is installed for the same gateway, enabled in the current workspace, and either implicit or selected from the composer for that turn.

 Check server logs, gateway connectivity, credentials, input schema, and external service status.